 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
 Space is limited to 6 birders.
 This field trip goes with three birders with a fee adjustment.
 Rich Cimino is your guide; the fee includes auto transportation, fuel, lodging, and field guide services.
-Airfare and meals are not included.
+Airfare and meals, or hotel Monday May9th or Sunday May15th are not included.

-Field Trip Registration: On request by contacting Rich Cimino at Yellowbilledtours@gmail.com
+Field Trip Registration: By contacting Rich Cimino at Yellowbilledtours@gmail.com

 The cost of the field trip is $2260.00 with four to six attendees, for three attendees $2660.00 and two attendees TBD.
-Fee includes all ground transportation, lodging, field guide services and park entry fees.
 The cost does not include air fare, meals or hotel Monday May 9th or Sunday May15th..

-Please fill this form out and send it with $1260.00 deposit payable to Yellowbilled Tours.
+Registration form on request.
+To confirm return registration with $1260.00 deposit payable to Yellowbilled Tours.
 The Balance of $1000.00 is due February 10th, 2022.
 A $340 administration fee will be charged if you cancel within 60 days after you register.
 If you cancel after the balanced is paid, there can be no refund unless a replacement can be found.